AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

 ## Testing

-### Functional Test in Local Development Environment
+### Test Functionality in Local Development Environment

 The custom functions in this sample app can be tested locally using `postman`.